-Today we want to give you some insight on how GrassrootsHealth collects data through D*action, why we collect the data we do, and how it is used to help you with your health decision and, to move research into practice.
+Insight on how GrassrootsHealth collects data, why we collect the data we do, how it is used to help you with your health decisions and to move research into practice

 Why the long questionnaire?